envoyproxy/gateway/site/content/en/v1.0.1/user/extensibility/envoy-patch-policy.md

             status_code: 406
             body:
-              inline_string: "could not find what you are looking for" EOF
+              inline_string: "could not find what you are looking for"
 ```

-* Lets edit the HTTPRoute resource from the Quickstart to only match on paths with value `/get`
+* Edit the HTTPRoute resource from the Quickstart to only match on paths with value `/get`

 ```
 kubectl patch httproute backend --type=json --patch '[{